 2.2.1: Liquidity Risk

 Liquidity risk can arise through financing long term assets by short term liabilities.
 Therefore, liabilities need to be refinanced.
 Liquidity risk holds risk that is related to funding risk, time risk and call risk (Entrop, O., Memmel, C., Wilkens, M. and Zeisler, A., 2008).
 The funding risk rise when the wholesale or retail outlets withdrawals exceed the deposits without anticipation.
 Time risk arises when the assets are converted into non-performing assets because of which, the expected cash flows are not achieved by the banks.
-Call risk is borne, due to precipitation of contingent liabilities and due to which they might not be able to capture the available business opportunities that are profitable.
+Call risk is borne, due to precipitation of contingent liabilities and due to which they might not be able to capture the available business opportunities that are profitable (MyAssignmenthelp.com, n.d.).

 Thus, asset liability management helps in managing the liquidity risk.
 Liquidity management helps in gaining funds to check contractual or relationship constraints at affordable price at all times (www.bis.org B. C., 2014).
 The liquidity management provides assurance that they can effectively meet their liabilities whenever any due arises.
 In the words of (Garleanu, N. B, and Pedersen, L. H., 2007), banks like Ghana Commercial Banks and Agricultural Development Bank can fall into liquidity risk when they may not be able to generate and cover their cash outflows due to insufficient availability of current assets and cash inflows and therefore can drop into the risk of liquidation.
 But according to (Hibbeln, 2010), the banks can plunge into liquidity risk if the higher interest rates of interest are offered on the deposits and deteriorating the quality of the assets, imposing high contingent liabilities and due to having delayed in the payment of the matured income.
 For instance, the Agricultural Development Bank may be having a mismatch problem among the moderate life bonds and maturity arrangements of term deposits.
 Therefore Agricultural Development bank may need to float new instruments, having shorter maturities so that the problem can be controlled and liquidity risk can be minimized effectively.
 Therefore, to decline the liquidity risk through refinancing option, open market operations, etc.

-(Bonfim, D. & Kim, M., 2012), the complexity of the functions of banks gives rise to an intrinsic risk that lies deep in their core function; their unique intermediation role.
+As per (Bonfim, D. & Kim, M., 2012), the complexity of the functions of banks gives rise to an intrinsic risk that lies deep in their core function; their unique intermediation role.
 Banks use a limited amount of their own resources in granting loans to entrepreneurs and consumers and thus provide them with the liquidity to finance their investment and consumption demands.
 Much of these resources are normally associated with liabilities to third parties traditionally in the form of deposits.
 This transformation of liquid liabilities (deposits) into risky illiquid assets in the form of loans capitalizing on their maturity mismatch, expose them to liquidity risk (Diamond, D. W., & Dybvig, P. H., 1983).
 In order to lessen the maturity gap between assets and liabilities or the inherent illiquidity, banks can adequately manage the liquidity risk underlying their balance sheet structure by holding a buffer of liquid assets.

 However, aside the high opportunity cost of holding a buffer of liquid assets as compared to the higher returns associated with illiquid assets, it manifests a degree of inefficiency on the part of management as it limits banks' ability to provide liquidity to entrepreneurs and consumers.
 Hence, in spite of some incentives to hold a fraction of liquid assets (in the form of cash, short term assets or government bonds), these buffers will hardly ever be sufficient to fully insure against a bank run or liquidity risks (Bonfim, D. & Kim, M., 2012).